sailplatform/caliper-python/README.rst

 * tox -- (soft-dependency used only for tests, MIT licensed)

-To work with this package (maintain, use, run tests) you'll need to have these third-party packages in your local Python environment.
+To work with the `caliper-python` bundle (maintain, use, run tests) you'll need to have these third-party packages in your local Python environment.

 Which platform
 --------------